This article provides information about getting support with overcoming stress and anxiety at University.

 The Student Wellbeing Service hosts a range of workshops and courses for learning skills to tackle common issues like stress and anxiety.

-Our popular 'From Stress to Success' and 'Keep Calm' courses runs several times a term and there are several workshops on relevant topics like exam anxiety, panic, sleep, procrastination, perfectionism, and living life to the full.
+Our popular 'From Stress to Success' course and various workshops like 'Keep calm and carry on', ‘stress less, stay well’ and ‘mood boost’ run several times a term and there are various other workshops on relevant topics like anxiety, panic, sleep, procrastination, perfectionism, sensational strategies, and being more compassionate towards yourself.
 You may also find it helpful to attend a course on mindfulness.
-Consult our course and workshop programme to find out more.
+Consult our events, courses and workshops programme to find out more.

 All students also have free access to a set of online courses, called SilverCloud, to learn evidence-based strategies for tackling common issues.
 Choose from the 'Space from Stress' or the 'Space from Anxiety' courses as a starting point.
 These courses can be accessed confidentially and completed independently, in your own time and at your own pace.
 Find out more and register directly through the online resources article.